-- For students wishing to withdraw their acceptance a minimum of three weeks before the program start date, they may do so without incurring responsibility for additional program fees.
+• For students wishing to withdraw their acceptance a minimum of three weeks before the program start date (before September 13, 2024), they may do so without incurring responsibility for additional program fees.
 The \$750 deposit will remain nonrefundable.

-Admitted students who have made a non-refundable deposit may request in writing to defer their admission to a subsequent cohort. - For students wishing to withdraw within one month following the program start date, then 50% of the program fee will be due and the remainder of the program fee will be refunded or canceled.
+Admitted students who have made a non-refundable deposit may request in writing to defer their admission to a subsequent cohort.

-• For students wishing to withdraw more than one month following the program start date, then the student will be responsible for the full program fee.
+- For students wishing to withdraw between September 13, 2024 and October 25, 2024, then 50% of the program fee will be due and the remainder of the program fee will be refunded or canceled. - For students wishing to withdraw after October 25, 2024, then the student will be responsible for the full program fee.